What is an invitee?

 As it pertains to licensees and invitees, the property owner must maintain their property in a way that is reasonably safe, correct any hazards that arise, or warn licensees and invitees of any hazards that exist before there is an opportunity to remedy them.

 When an invitee is injured on someone’s property due to the owner’s negligence or error, the invitee may be entitled to compensation for injuries, property damage and more.
-Any person who has been injured on the property of another should contact an experienced premises liability attorney for assistance.
+Any person who has been injured on the property of another should contact an Atlanta personal injury attorney for assistance.